The sad truth is this: When leaving a controlling church, it is impossible to leave correctly in the eyes of the abusive pastor.*

 The main reason I recommend this course of action is that when confronting abusive leadership, there is no way it won’t degrade into an emotion-laden mess.
 Their insecurities will guarantee it.
 Indeed, Fehlauer calls it the “painful exit”.
 They will feel that their authority is being challenged and undermined, and they just don’t want to lose someone over whom they had control.
 This is not to say that it is never a good idea to confront.
 If you feel the leading of the Spirit to do so, then by all means, go for it, especially if you haven’t been just completely drained of all spiritual sense like I was.
 Fehlauer offers guidelines on how to proceed if you choose this route.

 Exit sign is free clip art from freestockphotos.biz.

 Here is where the threats of the curse play in- if you leave their “spiritual covering” they will claim that you make yourself a target for the devil.
 This is intimidation and a clear play to plant fear in you.
 If you are in Christ Jesus, you are blessed, not cursed.
 Your blessing is in Him, not in that leader.
-For more on the spiritual covering doctrine, see Spiritual Covering Doctrine, another post in this blog.
+For more on this heretical doctrine see Spiritual Covering Doctrine, another post in this blog.
 There you will find links to other articles on this subject as well.